bids-standard/bids-website/docs/blog/posts/2025-05-08-steering-group-minutes.md

 - Dora felt that she has a COI, thus was not an appropriate person to respond on behalf of BIDS.
 - Camille:  it sounds like people are using MED, so perhaps we should revisit our response to include steps that would need to occur for MED to be involved with BIDS
 - Dora: instead of saying 'no', we should provide a path forward for MED that the developers of the format should be responsible for.
-- DH & CM would like to ammend the email. we will continue the discussion on mattermost. https://github.com/bids-standard/bids-specification/issues/2055
+- DH & CM would like to amend the email. we will continue the discussion on mattermost. https://github.com/bids-standard/bids-specification/issues/2055

 ### OHBM